Akselmo/artificial-rage/README.md

 A simple FPS project (Wolfenstein 3D clone), made with [Raylib](https://www.raylib.com/) and pure C.

-This project is a learning platform for me to learn C. I also hope one day this game will be fun to play, and I want people to tinker with the source code, create mods, maps etc..
+This project is a learning platform for me to learn C. I also hope that one day this game will be fun to play, and I want people to tinker with the source code, create mods, maps etc..

-I also want this project to be a starting point for some who want to make their own simple FPS, or they could use this as a learning tool.
+I also want this project to be a starting point for those who want to make their own simple FPS, or to be used as a learning tool.

 ## Contributing